 Windows come in many different styles and materials.
 As you consider your reno, the type of material is as important as the style of window you choose.
 Each material has its pros and cons to compare and consider.
 Let’s take a look at each type of material:

-PVC windows are often referred to as vinyl.
-PVC (polyvinyl chloride) can be found in numerous household items, construction, and plumbing products.
+PVC windows are often referred to as vinyl windows.
+PVC windows (technically UPVC which means unplasticized polyvinyl chloride) can be found in numerous household items, construction, and plumbing products.
 It comes in two forms, including pure virgin vinyl and recycled vinyl.
 The main difference lies in durability and cost.
-Pure vinyl is durable, long-lasting and more expensive than the recycled version.
-Over the years, the quality and durability of vinyl windows have improved to a significant extent, making them a good choice for frames.
+Pure vinyl is durable, long-lasting, and more expensive than the recycled version.
+Over the years, vinyl windows' quality and durability have improved significantly, making them a good choice for frames.
 PVC frames are most commonly extruded in white, which means they are white all the way through.
 Frames can now be extruded in other colours, but this is not common.
 They can also be vinyl wrapped in almost any wood grain tint.

 If you're going for natural beauty, then wood is the material to choose for your windows.
 It is a popular choice among homeowners for many reasons.
 Wood gives a home a traditional appearance.

 Wood is a durable natural resource that is environmentally friendly and can be made into many shapes and sizes.
 Just as there are advantages to wood replacement window material, there are disadvantages to consider.